 If you have chronic hives — or chronic urticaria — welts appear for up to six weeks at a time.
 In more severe cases, chronic hives can last for years.

-You should seek immediate medical attention if in addition to hives you experience:
+You should seek immediate medical attention if, in addition to hives, you experience:

 Through lifestyle changes and precautions, you can help to prevent hive reactions.
+But this depends on what’s causing the hives.

 If you have a known allergy, you can do the following to prevent hives:

-- Avoid foods you are allergic to.
+- Avoid eating foods or other substances you are allergic to.

 - Carry an EpiPen in case of allergic emergencies.

 Contagious bacteria can also cause conditions that trigger hives.
-Here are a few tips you can try to prevent becoming infected with this bacteria:
+Here are a few tips you